KevinEduardoKarl/kevineduardokarl.github.io/_posts/2020-04-02-sentiment-analysis-russian-trolls.md

   excerpt: "Targeting Tactics and Sentiment Analysis of Russian Trolls"
 ---

-# How do Russian troll messages differ based on political ideology of the audience?
+# How did Russian trolling campaigns differ based on the political ideology of the audience?

 ### Black Lives Matter: Targeting the Right or Left?